tachyons/gitlab-pages/docs/build.md

 script will gather the appropriate UBI images and push them to a Red Hat registry for the certification process to be initiated.

+The `build-scripts/push_to_redhat.rb` script requires the variable `REDHAT_SECRETS_JSON` to be declared when it runs.
+The value is a JSON document that indexed by image name and has an `id` and `secret` attribute for each image which corresponds to the OSPID and push secret assigned to each image by Red Hat.
+In addition, the variables `GITLAB_REGISTRY_BASE_URL` (base URL where the CNG images reside) and `REDHAT_REGISTRY_HOSTNAME` (host name of Red Hat registry) can be defined to override their default locations.
 ### Offline builds

 UBI-based images can be built in an isolated environment with limited access to the internet.